How do I find out what’s on?

 Alternately, you can enter kqed.org/radio to get to the Radio homepage, where the daily schedule also appears.

-You can view the entire month’s program schedule on our downloadable Weekly Schedule (PDF).
+You can view the entire month’s program schedule on the downloadable Weekly Schedule (PDF).
 Many topics are not decided until shortly before the airdate, so the Daily Schedule will have the most complete program information as opposed to the Weekly Schedule.

 How do I find program pages?